FrancisToth/francistoth.github.io/_posts/2020-09-22-composition.markdown

 sealed trait Document
 object Document {
   /*
-   * Required by any person attempting to cross the border except in the case of
+   * Required by any person attempting to cross the border except
-   * a asylum request.
+   * in the case of a asylum request.
    */
   final case class Passport(
-    uid: UID,         // A unique id tying all the papers belonging to the owner
+    uid: UID,         // A unique id tying a person's papers
     id: Id,           // The owner's identity
     expiration: Date, // the passport's expiration date
     foreign: Boolean  // tells if the passport is foreign or not